justinbeetle/pyDragonWarrior/README.md

 ### Python Libraries

+The pygame library is integral to this project.
+Migrating to using Tiled maps and leveraging pytmx and pyscroll have been a really nice improvement, but one that you only see with the licensed assets that are not included in the repo.
+A future distribution of the game will include these.

 * [pygame](https://github.com/pygame/pygame): Python library for multimedia applications
 * [Leif Theden](https://github.com/bitcraft)
-  * [pytmx](https://github.com/bitcraft/pytmx): Python library to read and render Tiled maps
+  * [pytmx](https://github.com/bitcraft/pytmx): Python library to read Tiled maps
-  * [pyscroll](https://github.com/bitcraft/pyscroll): Python library to read and render Tiled maps
+  * [pyscroll](https://github.com/bitcraft/pyscroll): Python library to render Tiled maps

 ### Tools